AbRahman-ra/Dark-Mode-Website-Trial/README.md

 So, Basically I tried the idea of making a button that changes the website mode from light to dark.
 There is a "dim mode" which is a state between completely light and completely dark modes.

+### Abbreviations

+- Pop-up related sections will be referred to as "pu" in HTML IDs & JS variables
+- Button will be referred to as "Btn"
+- Webpage related sections will be referred to as "wb" in HTML IDs & JS variables

+## ChangeLog

+### V2.0

+- HUGE improvements in the responsiveness
+- Much more cleaner code

+### V1.0

-## I know the page responsiveness cry in the corner.
+- I know the page responsiveness cry in the corner.
 I will learn CSS later

-My main concern is to apply my understanding of JS
+- My main concern is to apply my understanding of JS

-## I will update the project soon to save the settings in the local storage
+- I will update the project soon to save the settings in the local storage (Edit: Updated!)